emilyhorsman/bikeblog/content/posts/october-2023-riding-highlights/index.md

 Kat and I have been wanting to load up our bikes with pumpkins for ages.
 We finally got a group together and went to Clancy's pumpkin patch to do it.
 The location across from Garden for the Environment, of course.

 First, a quick Great Highway lap to celebrate the season.
-The clouds over the Marin headlands were amazing that day.
+The clouds over the Marin Headlands were amazing that day.

 {{< image src="R0006770.jpg" alt="Kat, Jerry, and Sarah riding northbound on the Great Highway facing the headlands with a blue sky and lots of broken up clouds" >}}